The history of the Warrior Infantry Fighting Vehicle, from its inception to the cancellation of the Capability Sustainment Programme in 2021

 The cost of this was 16.5 million Euros.

-At DSEI in September 2015, a number of key announcements were made and the first Warrior CSP prototype was revealed.
+At DSEI in September 2015, several key announcements were made and the first Warrior CSP prototype was revealed.

 The plan for Warrior remained to complete the order for 245 turreted Warriors out of a total order of 380.
 The 245 turreted versions would be split between FV510 Infantry Section Vehicle and FV511 Infantry Command Vehicle.